matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 read receipts which are not clearing notifications.

-If a client has this feature enabled, in the case of the server not supporting the MSC, the client should either keep sending private read receipts and risk notifications not clearing or it should warn the user and start sending public read receipts.
+If a client has this feature enabled, in the case of the server not supporting the MSC, the client should either keep sending private read receipts with the knowledge that notifications will not be clearing or it should warn the user and start sending public read receipts.

+**Once this MSC gets merged and once it becomes a part of a spec version, clients should update their implementations as fast as possible to accommodate the fact that the way of detecting server support will change.**

 ### While the MSC is unstable